Nadia656/WeddingDress-choice/README.md

 ## Usage

-Open every link for finding the appropriate music
+Read the question and click the appropriate button.

 ![Nature](nature.png)